digitaldanny/adv-sys/hw6/ReadMe.txt

 Data Race Cases
 ##############################################################

 - 1.)
-Thread 1 opens device with global file descriptor (fd).
+Thread 1 opens device with global file descriptor (fd) in MODE 1.
 Thread 1 starts performing reads / writes.
 Thread 2 does not have to open the device because it is already opened with the global fd, so thread 2 starts performing reads / writes without opening a new file descriptor.
 This is a data race for the device buffer.

-The critical region is between thread 1's open and thread 1's close.
+Critical region start   : Thread 1 open
+Critical region end     : Thread 1 release
+Data Accessed           : devc->ramdisk
+Locks Held at Beginning : sem2
+Possiblity of Data Race : There is possiblity of data race because the sem2 lock is being bypassed by not using the open
+	and release functions inside of thread 2.

 - 2.)
 This case is similar to the first data race case, except with multi-process usage.
 The parent process opens the device with file descriptor (fd).
 Then the process forks and the child process can access the device without opening the device using fd.
 Again, this is a data race for the device buffer.
 The critical region is between parent process open and parent process close.

+Critical region start   : Parent process open
+Critical region end     : Parent process release
+Data Accessed           : devc->ramdisk
+Locks Held at Beginning : sem2
+Possiblity of Data Race : There is possiblity of data race because the sem2 lock is being bypassed by not using the open
+	and release functions inside the child process.

-- 3.)
+- 3.) ??

+Critical region start   :
+Critical region end     :
+Data Accessed           :
+Locks Held at Beginning :
+Possiblity of Data Race :

+- 4.) ??

+Critical region start   :
+Critical region end     :
+Data Accessed           :
+Locks Held at Beginning :
+Possiblity of Data Race :